AfoninZ/UltimMC/README.md

 ## Translations
-Translations can be done [on crowdin](https://translate.multimc.org) (this link is for the original MultiMC launcher).
+Translations can be done [on crowdin](https://translate.multimc.org) (this link is for the ORIGINAL MultiMC launcher, do not make changes for this version here).
 Please avoid making direct pull requests to the translations repository.

 ## Forking/Redistributing/Custom builds policy
 We keep MultiMC open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.